Teaching children values is a vital part of their spiritual and emotional development, and the first place children learn these values is at home.

 Teach your children to stand up for themselves.
 In today’s world, this is especially important.

-Teach them to speak up if they are not comfortable or if something is bothering them.
+Encourage them to speak up if they are not comfortable or if something is bothering them.
 This will help them to ask questions when they are confused in school as well as gain confidence and self-esteem.

 It is essential to teach children to express their feelings; however, it is also equally important to help them learn about consequences.

 Get FREE access to Printable Puzzles, Stories, Activity Packs and more!

-Join Empowered Parents + and you’ll receive a downloadable set of printable puzzles, games and short stories, as well as the Learning Through Play Activity Pack which includes an entire year of activities for 3 to 6-year-olds.
+Sign up and you’ll receive a downloadable set of printable puzzles, games and short stories, as well as the Learning Through Play Activity Pack which includes an entire year of activities for 3 to 6-year-olds.